Yoco National Ambassador Contacts

 Jaana is a CCU nurse from Helsinki University Hospital.
 She in the final stage of completing a master’s degree in Preventive Health Sciences with University of Eastern Finland.
 She is also the editor-in-chief of the industry magazine for the Finnish Association of Cardiovascular Nursing.
 Titled Kardioskooppi, it is a quarterly publication which carries regular social media updates and is promoted on Instagram and Facebook.
 Being a journalist in the cardiac field has given her a comprehensive understanding about the needs of Finnish cardiac patients and the quality of care they receive.

 Panagiota is a PhD candidate in the Faculty of Nursing at National Kapodistrian University of Athens, as well as a registered nurse at Thoracic Diseases General Hospital Sotiria in Athens.
-She belongs to the cardiology sector of the Hellenic Regulatory Board of Nurses, is an editorial board member of a cardiology journal, as well as a Young National Ambassador of the Acute Cardiovascular Care Association (ACCA).
+She belongs to the cardiology sector of the Hellenic Regulatory Board of Nurses, is an editorial board member of a cardiology journal, as well as a Young National Ambassador of the Association for Acute CardioVascular Care (ACVC).

 Angela is an assistant professor and cardiology clinical nurse specialist.
 She earned her PhD in 2017 from the University of Colorado, Denver.
 She currently teaches Adult and Critical Care courses for graduate and undergraduate students.
 Her clinical and research interests are in heart failure symptom science and chronic disease management.
 In addition to her academic and research involvement, Angela also runs the Heart Failure Multidisciplinary Disease Management Clinic and sees patients on a weekly basis.

 She is heavily involved in Capacity Building Programs For Nurses in Lebanon and the Middle East and North Africa (MENA) region.
-She is a board member of the HoT Committee (Heart Failure Specialists of Tomorrow) at the ESC as well as an active member in many national, regional, and international cardiac and nursing organisations.
+She is a board member of the HFA Young Committee at the ESC as well as an active member in many national, regional, and international cardiac and nursing organisations.

 As a PhD candidate, Yvonne studies the cardiac health of women with breast cancer who are receiving cardiotoxic therapy.
 While doing her PhD, she and her supervisors started a multidisciplinary cardio-oncology outpatient clinic and a clinician task force to improve cardiac care for cancer patients.
 As a sub-investigator, she is also working on an international study to improve treatment for STEMI patients.
 She graduated as a clinical health scientist from Utrecht University in 2017 and has been a member of the European Academy of Nursing Science (EANS) since she started her PhD studies in the Departments of Cardiology and Health Sciences at Radboud University Medical Center in Nijmegen, the Netherlands.